Skip to content

 Posted on October 15, 2025October 15, 2025 by ecwlarcombe

-Some Charity Commission commentary on misinformation and disinformation:
+This is some recently published Charity Commission commentary on the risks associated with misinformation and disinformation:

 • Charities should take care to ensure that information they share is factually accurate, which also helps build trust among audiences for any occasion where the charity needs to ‘debunk’ incorrect claims about their work.